pmean/build-website/text/06/EmilyRosaExperiment.md

 57%).
 In the second series, only 53 of 130 guesses were correct (41%,
 95% CI 32% to 50%).

- I talk about this study on several places on these web pages:
+<U+FFFD>I talk about this study on several places on these web pages:

 -   [Stats: What alternative medicine can teach us about evidence-based medicine (August